 "The Disabled Adults and Elder Persons Protection Act", O.C.G.A. § 30-5-1 et seq. and "The Long-term Care Facility Resident Abuse Reporting Act", O.C.G.A. § 31-8-80 et seq. provide for the reporting of abuse, neglect or exploitation to various agencies such as Adult Protective Services, Healthcare Facility Regulation and local law enforcement or prosecuting attorney.
-Both statutes are included in their entirety in Appendix A. Refer to Appendix B for an abuse, neglect and exploitation reporting and investigations by setting of crime for law enforcement and prosecutors chart.
+Refer to Appendix A for the statutes relating to reporting.
+Refer to Appendix B for an abuse, neglect and exploitation reporting and investigations by setting of crime for law enforcement and prosecutors chart.